More Flood Victims File Claims Against Silicon Valley Agencies

 Wilson and her mother—66-year-old Juanita Wilson—are among several flood victims who filed claims against local agencies for failing to protect them from rising waters that displaced hundreds of households and forced thousands of emergency evacuations.

 A group of flood victims will hold a press conference at 11am today to announce their claims against the city, the Santa Clara Valley Water District and Santa Clara County.
-Each agency failed the victims in some way, according to Ted Smith and Amanda Hawes—husband-and-wife attorneys helping victims file claims.
+Each agency failed in some way, according to retired attorney Ted Smith and still-active attorney Amanda Hawes—a husband-and-wife team helping victims file claims.

 Some of the allegations blame the county for failing to notify people about the impending threat through its federally supported Integrated Public Alert and Warning System (IPAWS).
 Even a heads-up of a few hours could have given people time to save their personal belongings or drive their cars to higher ground, victims say.